-The Bible tells us that our God is the most incredible worker of all, for He created the heavens and the earth (Genesis 1:1).
+The Bible tells us that our God is the most incredible worker of all, for He created the heavens and the earth (Genesis 1:1 In the beginning God created the heaven and the earth.).
 His works are unrivaled, and His accomplishments are unsurpassed (Job 38, 39, 40, and 41).
 The works of our Lord are too wonderful for us to understand.
 God looked over all He had made and saw that it was very good!
 (Genesis 1:31) NLT.
 When God works, it always ends up as a masterpiece.
 How astonishing it is to know that every single work of God is always for HIS glory and believe it or not, for our good.
 The work of God contains truth, and in it, there is life.
 And what makes God worthy of all our praise is that He has given us an opportunity to work, just like Him.
 How amazing are the deeds of the LORD!
-All who delight in Him should ponder them (Psalm 111:2).
+All who delight in Him should ponder them (Psalm 111:2 The works of the Lord are great, sought out of all them that have pleasure therein.).

 The more we read the Bible, the more we see how glorious God’s works are.
 The Word of God helps us discover how we should view our work and how we should find joy in it.
 God is happy and is always pleased whenever He works.
 This should encourage Christians to be happy with whatever we are doing or working on.
 Genesis 1:31 implies that God experienced joy when He created the world and breathed life into man.
 If God is truly enjoying His work, then why can’t we?